aurielfournier/aurielfournier.github.io/prospective_students_postdocs.md

 permalink: /prospective/
 ---

+**I am not currently taking on new students or postdocs, and I am not sure when I next will given funding uncertainty, at the soonest it would be fall of 2027 but it may be even further out then that**

 As Director of [Forbes Biological Station](https://www.inhs.illinois.edu/fieldstations/forbes/) and an Assistant Research Scientist with the [Illinois Natural History Survey](https://www.inhs.illinois.edu/) I can supervise and mentor graduate students and postdocs.

 Graduate students at Forbes can be academically based at several different institutions, including the University of Illinois Urbana-Champaign and Northern Illinois University among others, depending on the interest/needs of the student and project.